What is the NAEP Assessment?

 1 TUDA assessments are only administered in mathematics, reading, science, and writing.

 This assessment schedule is based on conservative estimates of costs and anticipated appropriations.

 See a schedule of NAEP assessments from the first assessments in 1969 through those scheduled for 2017.

 Your suggestions are welcomed because they help us improve NAEP to better serve the children and teachers who give their time in taking the tests.
 Your questions also help NAEP provide the best information possible to state education leaders, the U.S. Department of Education, and Congress.
-Your comments can be made through Contact NAEP, by contacting your NAEP State Coordinator (find your coordinator in the NAEP State Profiles), or by contacting Sherran Osborne in the Department of Education at firstname.lastname@example.org.
+Your comments can be made through Contact NAEP, or by contacting your NAEP State Coordinator (find your coordinator in the NAEP State Profiles).

 We hope that these resources will address any questions or concerns you may have.
 If, however, you do not feel that your concerns have been adequately resolved, you may file a formal complaint by writing to the National Assessment Governing Board.
 Send e-mail to NAGB@ed.gov or mail the National Assessment Governing Board at:

 Include a description of your complaint, along with your name and your mailing address.
 The National Assessment Governing Board will send you a letter in the mail acknowledging receipt of your complaint.
 It will then be considered through a formal review process.
 At the conclusion of this process, you will be sent a written response by mail.
 For more information on the NAEP complaint review process, read Policies and Procedures for Complaints Related to the National Assessment of Educational Progress (42 KB).